Article

 Reflections

 We concluded the hybrid day of the INHOPE Summit 2024 with closing remarks from Samantha Woolfe.
 She reflected on the impactful discussions and presentations throughout the day, highlighting the need for a thoughtful approach to these complex issues.
 “We need to be mindful of what we are saying, but we do need to talk.”
-Only through strong multi-stakeholder cooperation can we create victim-centered messaging that effectively resonates with audiences around the world.
+Only through strong multi-stakeholder cooperation can we create victim-centred messaging that effectively resonates with audiences around the world.

 The INHOPE Summit 2024, created an invaluable platform for stakeholders to unite in addressing the challenges surrounding online child safety.
 Conversations emphasised the need for proactive and sustainable solutions, encouraging collaboration across sectors to raise awareness and mobilise the public.
 Online safety is a shared responsibility, requiring the active involvement of all stakeholders in exchanging expertise, sharing data and developing comprehensive strategies.
 By fostering these partnerships we can create a safer digital environment for children worldwide.